-TSS will submit the Final Supplementary Declaration for you, using TSS SCDP authorisation, as well as for those using their own SCDP authorisation in the TSS Portal.
-For traders using their own SCDP authorisation, there is the provision to submit multiple Final Supplementary Declarations if you use multiple software packages and complete Supplementary Declarations outside TSS.
+TSS will submit the Final Supplementary Declaration for traders using TSS SCDP authorisation as well as for traders using their own SCDP authorisation in the TSS Portal.
+For traders using their own SCDP authorisation, there is the provision to submit multiple Final Supplementary Declarations if the trader uses several software packages and completes Supplementary Declarations outside TSS.

-TSS has an obligation to submit the Final Supplementary Declaration only for the Supplementary Declarations raised in the TSS Portal.
+TSS has an obligation to complete the Final Supplementary Declaration only for the Supplementary Declarations raised in the TSS Portal.

-If you are using your own SCDP authorisation on the TSS Portal, you will be advised by email that a Final Supplementary Declaration for all Supplementary Declarations in TSS has been submitted successfully on your behalf.
-You will be able to view, print and download your Final Supplementary Declaration reports from your company profile.
+Traders using their own SCDP authorisation on the TSS Portal will be advised by email that a Final Supplementary Declaration for all Supplementary Declarations in TSS has been submitted successfully on their behalf.
+These traders will be able to view, print and download their Final Supplementary Declaration reports from their company profile.

-The Final Supplementary Declaration reporting is automated and no interaction from you is required.
+The Final Supplementary Declaration reporting is automated and no interaction is required from you.

-This guide covers the submission of the Supplementary Declaration and will help you prepare and submit the Supplementary Declaration.
+This guide covers the submission of the Supplementary Declaration and will help you prepare and complete the Supplementary Declaration.
 It will provide a step-by-step walkthrough of the process.